 UN Advocacy Intern

 The UN Advocacy Division of (COMPANY NAME) (HRW) is currently seeking an intern for its Geneva office.
-Ideally, the candidate will be available for three months starting in mid-June 2021.
+Ideally, the candidate will be available for three months starting in early February 2022.

 Due to COVID-19, many of our offices remain closed or are open at a limited capacity.
 HRW prioritizes the safety of our interns.
 In locations that have eased office restrictions and are open at a limited capacity, interns are not expected to report to the office and remote arrangements will remain an option for the foreseeable future.
 However, interns may have the option of reporting to an office on a voluntary basis in accordance with HRW's COVID-19 policies.
 The possibility of interning from locations other than Geneva can also be considered.

 The internship will focus on the activities of the advocacy team before, during, and after the 49th session of the UN Human Rights Council, as well as various Treaty Body reviews and other meetings.
 Due to on-going health restrictions related to Covid-19, many of these activities will likely be conducted virtually.
 The intern will be an active member of HRW's UN Advocacy Division and will work closely with other staff members.
 The internship will involve: